Nar Phu valley and Annapurna Circuit Trek 19 Days

 IMPORTANT DOCUMENTS AND ITEMS

-• Dollars, pounds, or Euros in cash for purchasing a Nepali visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities, snacks, and for purchasing your own drinks and gifts.
+• Dollars, pounds, or euros in cash for purchasing a Nepali visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities and snacks, and for purchasing your own drinks and gifts.

 HEAD